TomasCanevaro/portfolio/README.md

-#To Deploy to GH-Pages
+#To Deploy to Vercel

+npm run build
 git add + commit + push
-npm run deploy
+deploy in Vercel